Alligator Etiquette — What Every Florida Outdoors Person Should Know

 Gators are most active in low light.
 If you’re paddling a river at 8 PM in summer, every gator you saw at 2 PM is now hunting.
 The water turns dark; visibility for you drops to zero; gator visibility (they have a tapetum lucidum reflective layer) does not.

 Designated swimming areas in Florida state parks are gator-checked daily and monitored.
 Random rivers, springs, and ponds are not.
+This is one reason the regulated spring runs make better swim destinations than backwater ponds — the Crystal River manatee springs, for instance, are managed water with daily eyes on them.

 Rule 4 — Mothers + nests = leave immediately